amp4045/PiBar-Logging/README.md

   * 1  USB Barcode Scanner (any scanner will do -- for my build, I used one from Alacrity)

 Gather those items, and you'll be set!

+This project is very simple, and only requires two small scripts, one in python, and one in bash, both of which you'll write the code on the Raspberry Pi itself.
+Before we dive into the code, you'll need to hook up your Raspberry Pi.
+There are two main methods of working on your Pi, SSH'ing (Secure Shell) into your Pi from your main PC, and working from the command line.
+This path is slightly more difficult, and will not be covered in this guide.
+I chose the "old-fashioned" method, externalling hooking up a mouse, keyboard, and monitor(HDMI) to the device.
+It's like having the hard copy of a good book, compared to reading it on a tablet.